 Coronavirus outbreak: 120 Indians from Iran to come back today

-New Delhi, Mar 13: About 120 Indians, being evacuated from the coronavirus-hit Iran in an Air India flight, will reach Jaisalmer in Rajasthan on Friday and will be quarantined at an Army facility, a defence spokesperson said on Thursday.
+New Delhi, Mar 13: About 120 Indians, being evacuated from the coronavirus-hit Iran in an Air India flight, will reach Jaisalmer in Rajasthan on Friday and will be quarantined at an Army facility, a Defence spokesperson said on Thursday.

 "They will be quarantined at an Indian Army facility created under the aegis of Southern Command.
 The patients will be transferred from the airport post their initial screening to the quarantine facility under escort of civil administration," defence spokesperson Col Sombit Ghosh said.